Tag Archives: educators

 • Confidence: We gain confidence by being competent individuals.
 One should be skilled in handling real-life situations.

 • Connection: It is imperative to have close ties to family, friends, and community.
-All provide a sense of security and belonging in our lives.
+These provide a sense of security and belonging in our lives.

-• Character: It is necessary to need a fundamental sense of right and wrong.
+• Character: We need a fundamental sense of right and wrong.
 We should make responsible choices, contribute to society, and experience self-worth.

-• Contribution: For children and adults having a sense of purpose is a powerful motivator.
+• Contribution: A sense of purpose is a powerful motivator for children and adults.
 Making contributions to one’s community reinforces positive relationships that give and receive.

-• Coping: Learn to cope with stress effectively because it helps to prepare us better to handle adverse situations and personal or professional setbacks.
+• Coping: Learning to cope with stress effectively helps to better prepare us to handle adverse situations and personal or professional setbacks.

 • Control: Develop an understanding of our internal control to help us act as problem-solvers, not victims of circumstance.
 Suppose we learn that we can control the outcomes of our decisions.
 In that case, we are more likely to see ourselves as capable and confident.